rackerlabs/docs-cloud-dns/rst/dev-guide/api-operations/methods/get-show-domain-changes-v1.0-account-domains-domainid-changes.rst

 This call shows all changes to a specified domain ``since`` a specified date/time.
 The ``since`` parameter is optional and defaults to midnight of the current day.
 See :ref:`Date/Time format <cdns-dg-date-time>` for details on how to specify this parameter's value.

-The following examples show the requests and corresponding responses to list the domain changes because midnight, GMT-5, on September 13, 2011:
+The examples below show the requests and corresponding responses to list the domain changes since midnight, GMT-5, on September 13, 2011.